abhii2120/SQL-Assignment/SQL Joins Assignment/README.md

-This repository contains the following files:
+This folder contains a complete SQL Joins assignment created for academic learning and practice.

+ Contents:

-SQL Joins_Assignment.sql – SQL answer file
+Joins_Assignment.sql – SQL file containing complete and well-structured answers

-SQL Joins_Assignment_Answers.pdf – Full assignment answers (PDF) SQL Joins_Question_Paper.pdf – Original assignment question paper All files are uploaded for review and evaluation.
+SQL_Joins_Answers.pdf – Full assignment solutions with explanations

+SQL_Joins_Question_Paper.pdf – Original question paper for reference

+All queries are written using proper SQL syntax and are intended for understanding and practicing different types of SQL JOIN operations.